Getting started with hardware noise model simulation

 simulations, allowing you to choose to see both the complete range of outcomes in the ideal case, or an example of how a circuit would run on physical hardware with a limited number of shots.

-Noise models are provided for IonQ’s currently available QPUs (Aria 1, Aria 2, and Forte 1), as well as our retired Harmony QPU.
+Noise models are provided for IonQ’s currently available QPUs (Aria 1, Aria 2, Forte 1 and Forte Enterprise 1), as well as our retired Harmony QPU.
 Like our ideal cloud-based simulators, they are free for all users with direct IonQ access, including through Google Cloud Marketplace or simulator-only accounts.
 Noise model simulations can be submitted through our API, Qiskit, and Cirq.

 System | ||